pavithradevi-138/pavithradevi-138/README.md

 Let's connect, collaborate, and code! <br/>

 * ✉️  You can contact me at [pavithradevi138.dev@gmail.com](mailto:pavithradevi138.dev@gmail.com)
-* 🌍  I'm based in Srivilliputtur
+* 🌍  I'm based in Madurai.

 ### Skills